CEEMS Exporter

 RAPL collector

-RAPL collector reports the power consumption of CPU and DRAM (when available) using Running Average Power Limit (RAPL) framework.
+The RAPL collector reports the power consumption of CPU and DRAM (when available) using the Running Average Power Limit (RAPL) framework.
 The exporter uses powercap to fetch the energy counters.

-List of metrics exported by RAPL collector are:
+The list of metrics exported by the RAPL collector are:

 - RAPL package counters